 After year 5, the Company may apply for an additional 5 years for either license.
 Thereafter, the Company may apply for a license for up to 6 additional years, in 2 year license increments.
-The Company will be required to pay additional license fees and will be obligated to incur minimum exploration costs for such years, which are yet to be determined.
+The Company will be required to

+Notes to the Condensed Consolidated Interim Financial Statements Expressed in Canadian Dollars pay additional license fees and will be obligated to incur minimum exploration costs for such years, which are yet to be determined.